Salmon Creek WORKSHOP:

 Accomodations, total for single, couple, or group:

-- We are not able to host pets.
+• We are not able to host pets or children during our workshops.